r7butler/PHAB/README.md

 * `Ev_FlowHab_qa` quality assurance for evenness of flow habitat types
 * `H_AqHab_qa` quality assurance for Shannon diversity of aquatic habitat types
 * `H_SubNat_qa` quality assurance for Shannon diversity of natural substrate types
-* `PCT_SAFN_qa` quality assurance for percent substrates smaller than sand (<2 mm)
+* `PCT_SAFN_qa` quality assurance for percent sand and fine substrate
 * `XCMG_qa` quality assurance for riparian cover as sum of three layers

-Metrics are included in the output as observed PHAB metrics, predicted metrics, and scored metrics.
-The observed PHAB metrics are returned as-is from the input data.
-Some PHAB metrics include a predicted column that shows the modelled metric value based on the observed conditions at a site.
-Scored PHAB metrics are based on the difference between the observed and predicted scores for metrics with predictions, or estimated from the observed metric using an empirical formula for those without predicted values.
+Metrics are included in the output as observed PHAB metrics, predicted metrics (where applicable), and scored metrics.
+Observed PHAB metrics are returned as-is from the input data.
+Some PHAB metrics include a predicted column that shows the modelled metric value based on the environmental setting at a site.
+Scored PHAB metrics are obtained following the description above.

 The last five columns include quality assurance information for the IPI score and select metrics.
-QA values for metrics less than one indicate less quality assurance, usually resulting from less than the recommended locations being used at a sample site to assess a metric.
+QA values less than one indicate less quality assurance, usually resulting from metric values being calculated from fewer measurements from a sample than specified by field protocols.
 The QA value for the IPI is based on the lowest score among all metrics.
 These columns are included by default and can be removed from the output by using the `qa = FALSE` argument.

 ```r